jorgeg922/ThermalCamera/README.md

 The code from Pure Engineering was used primarily as a starting point to write the program to detect high temperatures.
 In particular, the file LeptonThread.cpp has been heavily modified and I have extensively commented the code to understand the changes made.

-The ServoBlaster library has been used in order to control a pan-tilt bracket that aids the camera in looking towards the correct direction to the highest temperature in its field of vision.
+The ServoBlaster library has been used in order to control a pan-tilt bracket that aids in pointing the camera towards the correct direction to the highest temperature in its field of vision.

 #---------------------------------- HOOKUP GUIDE ----------------------------------